vishnuyar/vishnuyar.github.io/_posts/2019-08-17-world-bank-projects.md

 In the last decade, even though the Average Project size has increased, the number of projects have come down.
 Is it because of inflation , low importance to reciveing lending from World Bank or both ?
 Will have to dig deeper but the relevant answer cannot be found from the current dataset.

 This is all for my first porfolio project.

+If you want to explore further or look at the workings for visulations.
+Please visit [here](https://github.com/yvishyst/worldbankdataset)